 |Native Spirit Scuba||Snorkeling Tour Operator||(473) 439-7013||1.9 mi.
 South of Downtown St. George||Grenada|

-For more information about snorkeling, including tips and suggestions for both "old pros" and beginners, check out this comprehensive discussion of snorkeling in the Caribbean.
+For more information about snorkeling, including useful tips and suggestions for beginners and "pros" check out this detailed Caribbean snorkeling page.

 Some of the most interesting underwater sites in the Grenada, and if you don't get in the water to explore you're missing out.
 Snorkeling is a great, inexpensive way to make it happen.surround